 Sue: Oh dear.
-Yes, that is bad.
+Yes, that is quite bad.
 It’s so obvious.
-They should have stuck with the tentacles.
-The tentacles are great.
+They should have stuck to the tentacles.
+The tentacles were great.

-Thawn decides to throw a hundred tons of hydrogen peroxide at Kroll.
+Thawn throws a hundred tons of hydrogen peroxide at the beast.

 Sue: At the very least, it will bleach its hair.

-Thawn is becoming more maniacal by the second.
+Thawn is becoming more and more maniacal by the second.

 Sue: I’ve definitely seen him in something else.
 Didn’t he play a bad guy in a Bond film?